Are You Haunted by Halloween Candy?

 And you might even believe this too.
 What do your inner voices tell you?
 That you can’t eat just one piece of candy?
 That you don’t deserve the candy because you don’t like what you see when you look in the mirror?
 That candy is bad because it is full or fat and sugar?

-But, for today, let’s talk about the adults:
+But, for today, let’s talk about Halloween candy and adults:

 I can hear you telling me that those inner voices are absolutely true.
 That if you eat a Three Musketeers bar, it will send you into a binge; that you are truly addicted to sugar and can’t stop at just one; that you have the evidence of prior binges to prove to me that you truly cannot be trusted around candy…..

-I’m here to tell you that you have the capacity to enjoy candy and eat it an amount that makes you feel good.
+As a dietitian, I want you to know that you can enjoy candy and eat it an amount that makes you feel good.

 I know exactly how you feel because I spent so much of my life with these same feelings.
 But all those feelings existed when I was trapped in a diet mentality and had a list of forbidden foods.
 I denied myself these foods day after day.
 That is, until I couldn’t take it anymore and that one Milky Way bar would pass my lips and I’d continue to eat many more until I felt physically ill.
 I don’t love to think about those moments, but learning from them helped me get to the point where passing by a candy bowl or eating a Milky Way make me feel the same emotionally.